Analysis: Deep doubts as Obama opens fiscal debate

 In his economic speech last week at Knox College in Illinois, Obama spoke about “growing inequality” and promised to outline proposals later this summer aimed at adapting the U.S. economy to an increasingly competitive and interconnected world.

-The speech was dismissed by opposition leaders like House Speaker John Boehner, who has effectively stymied Obama’s legislative agenda since the party regained the majority in the House of Representatives in 2010.
+The speech was dismissed by opposition leaders like House of Representatives Speaker John Boehner, who has effectively stymied Obama’s legislative agenda since the party regained the majority in 2010.

 “His speech turned out to be all sizzle and no steak,” said Boehner.
 “That’s assuming that there is any sizzle left after you’ve reheated this thing so many times.”

-Sen. Bernie Sanders, an independent who votes with the Democrats, said Obama needed to, but did not, outline bold new legislation to create jobs through a major nationwide program to rebuild the country’s infrastructure — to fix highways, shore up bridges, overhaul airports and seaports, and strengthen railways.
+Sen. Bernie Sanders, an independent who votes with the Democrats, said Obama needed to, but did not, outline bold new legislation to create jobs through a major nationwide program to rebuild the country’s infrastructure — to fix highways, shore up bridges, overhaul air and seaports and strengthen railways.

 Sanders said the president should have gotten tough and told Republicans that “if they are not prepared to go forward they are going to pay a political price.”

 American economic reality should give Obama an overwhelmingly powerful bludgeon when he is in the bully pulpit.
 The economic and fiscal landscape left behind by President George W. Bush has resulted in, over the last 10 years, nearly all income gain in the country going to the richest 1 percent.
-The average corporate chief has received a 40 percent pay raise since 2009, corporations are raking in record profits, and the stock market repeatedly breaks through to new highs.
+The average corporate chief received a 40 percent pay raise since 2009, corporations are raking in record profits and the stock market repeatedly breaks through to record highs.